zammad/zammad-admin-documentation/system/objects/types.rst

       :alt: Available settings for Integer fields

 Select
-   Provides a drop down field that allows selection of one value out of several.
+   Provides a drop-down field that allows selection of one value out of several.
    This field does allow setting a default value.

    .. tip::

       Adding values can be tricky for first timers, don't forget to press "➕ Add" after typing your values.
-Other wise you may loose a value.
+Otherwise you may loose a value.

    .. hint::